Any files you have backed up from any of your devices can be restored to any other device you want. There are three ways to restore files:

 It is important to point out at this stage that FTP is only available for download and restoration of files.
 It can not be used to upload to Just Cloud.

-To connect to Just Cloud via FTP you will need to enter in your Just Cloud login details.
-In Filezilla click File > Site Manager then click the button labelled New Site.
+To connect to JJust Cloud via FTP, you will need to enter in your Just Cloud login details.
+In Filezilla click File > Site Manager then click the button labeled New Site.

 This will create a new site and list it in the box above prompting you to name it.
 Call it Just Cloud or whatever you wish.
-Next, on the right hand side, you will need to enter your Just Cloud login credentials and some server information:
+Next, on the right-hand side, you will need to enter your JJust Cloud login credentials and some server information:

 After entering your details click OK.
 Now back on the main window, click the Site Manager dropdown and select Just Cloud from the menu.
 This will then begin connection to the Just Cloud servers.

-You will then see in the log section the processes involved to connect be logged out and receive confirmation when you are connected.
-On the remote site box you will see your various Just Cloud devices listed and be able to navigate to the files backed up under them.
+You will then see in the log section the processes involved to connect be logged out and receive a confirmation when you are connected.
+On the remote site box, you will see your various Just Cloud devices listed and be able to navigate to the files backed up under them.

 FTP is great for bulk restoring data without adding the receiving computer to your Just Cloud account.
 If you are doing a particularly large restore though, we recommend using the application as the connection and server structure is better equipped and the app there is the ability to pause restores.